james-simon/james-simon.github.io/_posts/2024-04-12-fifty-states-roadtrip.md

 This trip afforded me ample time for reflection and coincided with a more extended personal journey I've been on for the past year in which I've been figuring out how to live as an adult in ways feel good.
 I learned a number of things about roadtripping, including that

 * it's very useful to run a tight ship logistically, taking care of problems as soon as they arise and keeping gear quite organized.
 I never had any major logistical problems, which is unusual for me, and it's because I gave problems my attention when they were still small.
 * Talking to strangers is a great joy of travel, and a good way to quickly get the feel of a place.
 Unplanned conversations were highlights of the trip.
-(See [Why I Talk To Strangers]({{site.baseurl/blog/why-i-talk-to-strangers/}})).
+(See [Why I Talk To Strangers]({{site.baseurl/blog/why-i-talk-to-strangers/}}).)
 * Driving on snow is way harder than I expected.
 * The land is big, but it's fathomably big.
 Taking a plane from coast to coast gives little sense of how much land there is since you really have no physical feeling of how fast you're traveling.
-Driving across the heartland gave me a real sense of how big the land is: if I drive for an hour or two or three, the character of the land will differ -- hills turn to forest, forest turns to grassland, grassland to plains, to prairie, to badlands -- and if I go for ten or twenty of these changes I'll go from one side of the country to the other.
+Driving across the heartlands gave me a real sense of how big the land is: if I drive for an hour or two or three, the character of the land will differ -- hills turn to forest, forest turns to grassland, grassland to plains, to prairie, to badlands -- and if I go for ten or twenty of these changes I'll go from one side of the country to the other.
 America feels like a much more tangible thing to me now.

 And, even more valuable, some broader life lessons and realizations:
 * A career has to be fun to be fulfilling.
 No matter how important I feel science is, and how convinced I am that I could make a valuable contribution, it's not worth doing if it's not fun.